Lower Back Pain: Causes, Diagnosis, Treatment

-- Low back or lumbar area provides structural support to the body and also helps in the movement and protection of specific body tissues.
+- The low back or lumbar area provides structural support to the body and also helps in the movement and protection of specific body tissues.

 - Lumbar pain can be a result of conditions that affect the bony lumbar spine, discs between the vertebrae (intervertebral discs), ligaments around the discs and spine, nerves and spinal cord, internal organs of the pelvis and abdomen, muscle of the low back, and the skin covering the lumbar area.